Speech Pathologists

 Alexandra Quantz, M.A., CCC-SLP is a speech-language pathologist and certified vocologist specializing in voice rehabilitation at the Sean Parker Institute for the Voice at Weill Cornell Medicine.
 With a background in singing and personal experience with overcoming vocal issues, she was inspired to enter the field.
 Alexandra earned her master’s degree from the University of Florida, followed by earning her vocology certification through the Summer Vocology Institute at the National Center for Voice and Speech.
 Since that time, she has specialized in voice rehabilitation in various settings across the country, treating many performers and other professional voice users, pediatric speech and voice disorders, and upper airway disorders.

-Valentina Mocchetti M.S., CCC-SLP
+Valentina Mocchetti M.S., CCC-SLP, BCS-S

-Valentina Mocchetti, M.S., CCC-SLP is a medical speech-language pathologist specializing in swallowing disorders at the Sean Parker Institute for the Voice at Weill Cornell Medicine.
-Valentina obtained a Bachelor of Science degree in Biology from Georgetown University and a Master of Science degree in Speech-Language Pathology from Teacher’s College, Columbia University.
-She completed her clinical fellowship in swallowing disorders at the University of Wisconsin-Madison Voice and Swallowing Clinics.
-Valentina has worked in both in patient acute care and outpatient settings with adults with communication and swallowing impairments.
-She has specialized in the evaluation and treatment of dysphagia across a variety of diagnoses, including head and neck cancer, neurological disorders, cricopharyngeal dysfunction and respiratory failure including tracheostomy/ventilator dependence.
-Valentina has advanced training and established clinical competencies in instrumental swallowing assessments
+Clinical Profile & Contact InformationValentina Mocchetti MS, CCC-SLP, BCS-S is a speech-language pathologist and Board-Certified Specialist in Swallowing and Swallowing Disorders.
+She obtained an undergraduate degree in biology at Georgetown University where she was a Howard Hughes Medical Institute research scholar and earned a Master of Science degree in Speech-Language Pathology from Teacher’s College, Columbia University.
+She completed a clinical fellowship in swallowing and swallowing disorders at the University of Wisconsin- Madison, Voice and Swallowing Clinics.
+Valentina has worked in both inpatient acute care and outpatient hospital settings with adults with swallowing and communication impairments.
+She has specialized in the evaluation and rehabilitation of swallowing disorders in adults across a diverse range of complex medical diagnoses.

 James Curtis PhD, CCC-SLP, BCS-S